 Your pet will be placed on IV fluids at the beginning of their procedure and generally stay running for a further 60 minutes afterwards to ensure their liver and kidneys are well supported to metabolise the anaesthetic drugs.

 Does my pet have to have fluid therapy during surgery?

 If your pet is over the age of 7 years old, fluids are not optional.
 Senior pets often have more issues with lower blood pressure and are unable to metabolise the anaethestic agents as well as a younger animal.
-For your pet’s safety and a quicker, more stable recovery, we highly recommend fluid therapy before, during and after surgery.
+For your pet’s safety and a quicker, more stable recovery, we highly recommend fluid therapy for all animals undergoing a general anaesthetic.